 GFCI Installation

-GFCI protection has gotten complicated with all the code requirements, outlet types, and installation options flying around.
-As someone who has installed GFCIs in hundreds of homes and explained why they matter, I learned everything there is to know about this technology.
+GFCI protection has shifted noticeably with all the code requirements, outlet types, and installation options flying around.
+As someone who has installed GFCIs in hundreds of homes and explained why they matter, I spent months getting comfortable with this technology.
 Today, I will share it all with you.

 How GFCIs Save Lives

-Probably should have led with this section, honestly—Ground Fault Circuit Interrupters prevent electrocution:
+Probably should have led on this subject, in fairness—Ground Fault Circuit Interrupters prevent electrocution:

 Electrical safety inspection